 The City has the benefit of a highly skilled, professional labor force.
 Key industries include tourism, real estate, banking and finance, retailing, apparel design and manufacturing.
 Emerging industries include multimedia and bioscience.
-According to the State of California Employment Development Department, the unemployment rate for San Francisco in December 2002 was 6.1%.
-This compares with an unadjusted unemployment rate of 6.3% for California.
+According to the State of California Employment Development Department, the unemployment rate for San Francisco in 2002 was 5.2%.
+This compares with an unadjusted unemployment rate of 6.6% for California as of March 2003.